GitMarshallBill/builddocsforme/docs/advanced/nemsicons.rst

 .. figure:: ../../img/icons_02.PNG
   :width: 300
-  :align: right
+  :align: center

 Create a folder.
 In this example, it is "icons"

 .. figure:: ../../img/icons_03.PNG
   :width: 300
-  :align: right
+  :align: center

 Start an SSH session to the NEMS server and login.
 The "icons" folder is displayed when ls is ran.
 Copy the icon images into this new folder.

 .. figure:: ../../img/icons_05.PNG
   :width: 300
-  :align: right
+  :align: center

 "cd" into the "icons" folder and run ls to verify the icon files are there.
 Copy the icon images into this new folder.

 .. figure:: ../../img/icons_06.PNG
   :width: 300
-  :align: right
+  :align: center

 The icon file can be copied or moved into the /var/www/nconf/img/logos/base folder.
 -To copy "sudo cp *.* /var/www/nconf/img/logos/base"